FAQ ABOUT BEAN TO CUP COFFEE MACHINES

 Begin the cleaning cycle, then wait for it to prompt adding the cleaning liquid to the milk tank.
 We recommend using 50ml of Milk Cleaning liquid (Red topped Bottle, dissolved in 500ml of water.
 Then proceed with the cycle.

 Begin the cleaning cycle, then wait for it to prompt inserting the cleaning tablet.
-Open the ground coffee chute (in front of the bean hopper) then add one Espresso Cleaning Tablet.
+Open the ground coffee chute (in front of the bean hopper) then add one Espresso Machine Cleaning Tablet.
 Then proceed with the cycle.